fred-mba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 5-print_numbers.c:

+- base 10 numbers counts from 0 to 10.
+- using printf, a format specifier %i used in printing formated output for integers.

 ### 6-print_numberz.c:

+- we need to format the argument in function putchar since it is used in printing characters.

 ### 7-print_tebahpla.c:

 - for the assigned variable, print the lowercase alphabets from z-a; in the reversed order.

 ### 8-print_base16.c:

+- base 10 numbers counts from 10 to 15.

 ### 9-print_comb.c: